rmoravcik/Time/Readme.md

 A primary goal was to enable date and time functionality that can be used with a variety of external time sources with minimum differences required in sketch logic.

+Use Internal RTC circuit of ATMEL AVR megaavr 0 series (3208, 3209, 4808, 4809) for clocking (if detected).
+On this architecture, it was possible to attach/detach a user interruption called one time by second.

 Example sketches illustrate how similar sketch code can be used with: a Real Time Clock, internet NTP time service, GPS time data, and Serial time messages from a computer for time synchronization.